AVSystem/Anjay-zephyr-client/demo/README.md

 * `--board` (`-b`) - the board for which the images should be built,
 * `--image_dir` (`-i`) - directory for the cached Zephyr hex images,
 * `--serial` (`-s`) - serial number of the device to be used,
-* `--baudrate` (`-B`) - baudrate for the used serial port, when it is not provided the default value is 115200.
+* `--baudrate` (`-B`) - baudrate for the used serial port, when it is not provided the default value is 115200,
+* `--conf_file` (`-f`) - application configuration file(s) for final image build, by default, `prj.conf` is used.

 If the image `initial.hex` exists in the given `image_dir` the initial provisioning image won't be built and the same works for final image and `final.hex`.
 When `image_dir` path is provided, but some images are missing, they will be built in the given directory.
 If `image_dir` is not provided then the images will be built in `$(pwd)/provisioning_builds`.

-Before using the script make sure that in the shell in which you run it the `west build` command would work and that all of the configs passed to the script are valid - in particular, make sure that you changed `<YOUR_DOMAIN>` in `lwm2m_server.json` config file to your actual domain in EU cloud Coiote installation (or fill the whole file with some different valid server configuration).
+Before using the script make sure that in the shell in which you run it the `west build` command would work for a selected board (please remember to update manifest file as described in the compiling guides above but with absolute manifest.path) and that all of the configs passed to the script are valid - in particular, make sure that you changed `<YOUR_DOMAIN>` in `tools/provisioning-tools/configs/lwm2m_server.json` config file to your actual domain in EU cloud Coiote installation (or fill the whole `lwm2m_server.json` and `endpoint_cfg` files with some different valid server configuration).

 Currently the script is designed only for Nordic boards, and it was tested with nRF 9160DK.